MicrosoftDocs/minecraft-creator/creator/Reference/Content/TextureSetsReference/TextureSetsConcepts/TextureSetsIntroduction.md

 }
 ```

-This example makes use of the Sub Surface property in addition to MER.
+This example makes use of the subsurface property in addition to MER.

 ```json
 {